 Forming a relationship with your doctor is essential to lowering your blood pressure.
 At every appointment, ask about your blood pressure and discuss any struggles or questions you have with your doctor.
 Think about what stands in your way of having lower blood pressure.
 Is it finding the time to exercise, quitting smoking, remembering to take your medicine?
 Whatever it is, be honest with your doctor and, together, you can build a plan to successfully lower your blood pressure.

 There are countless ways to lower your blood pressure.
 Be certain you consult a physician to find the right methods for your body.
-Make an appointment with a CHI St. Joseph Health physician today to discover what works for you.
+Make an appointment with a St. Joseph Health physician today to discover what works for you.